Welcome aboard

 None of this diminished the enormous patriotic effort of the so-called “Plan Aries 82,” which maintained a continuous operation of cargo and passenger flights.
 In many cases, aircraft unloaded on the runway without even shutting down their engines.
 But not everything was due to good fortune.

-Fortunately, there were no casualties.
-However, the damaged aircraft had to be moved to the apron, where the anger of the Army personnel was evident.
-Some senior officers recommended destroying the plane, fearing it could become an easy target for future British bombings.
+The indignation of the Army personnel was evident.
+Some senior officers recommended destroying the aircraft, fearing that it could become an easy target for future British bombing raids.

 The initial evaluation offered little hope of recovery.
 The technical team comprised only four people, who had to determine the extent of the damage and, if possible, repair the aircraft in record time.